Bill Collins (sprinter): Biography

-At the international Pacific Conference Games he won the 1977 gold medal at 200 metres, the silver at 100 metres and was on the gold medal-winning 4 x 100 metres relay.
+At the international Pacific Conference Games in 1977 he won overtage 200 meters, and placed second over 100 meters, and he was on the winning 4 x 100 meters relay team.

-Collins holds five current Masters World Records, including three age groups of the 100 metres.
+Collins has previously held three Masters Athletics World Records at the 100 metres, at the M40, M50 and M55 age classifications.

 Younger athletes who train with him and his Houston Elite Track Club at Rice University refer to him as "Superman."
 Indoors and outdoors, he has won numerous World and National Championships.
 In a class by himself he is rarely beaten, except when injured.

 In 2003 he was voted into the Masters Division of the National Track and Field Hall of Fame.
 Geezerjock Magazine name him their inaugural "Geezerjock of the Year" in 2005.
 In 2007 he was named "World Masters Athletics Masters Athlete of the Year" which was presented at the IAAF gala in Monaco.

 At his first major meet after turning 60, Collins set the world indoor record in the M60 200 metres and 400 metres.
 He was named USATF "Athlete of the Week" amongst all age divisions.
 He had received the same citation almost exactly five years earlier after his first major competition after entering the previous age division and setting world records.